raphaelcmacedo/study/README.md

 - You can try the endpoints using the Swagger UI in the url: `http://localhost:8080/swagger-ui/index.html`.
 - The endpoint `http://localhost:8080/private` is authenticated.
 The authentication will be handled by Keycloak in the helm "Study".
 - The endpoint `http://localhost:8080/post` and the Swagger UI still public (no authentication is required).
+- In order to execute the Cypress' automated tests execute the command: `npx cypress open`

 ## Configuration